studioromeo/studioromeo.github.com/src/posts/2023-04-23-dev-diaries-episode-2.md

 ---
 title: "Dev Diaries Episode 2: Lessons learned the hard way with dependencies"
+summary: "Learning the hard way that sometimes it's better to build your own than to struggle with existing tools"
 tags:
     - Dev Diaries
     - Angular
     - Mobile App
 ---

 We're working on adding OpenID Connect to the app.
 Luckily for us we only needed to create a client rather than the server, that was being handled by another team.
 Theres a saying in software, don't roll your own security.
 And for us that naturally lead us to looking for a dependency.

+---

 We also noted that OpenID certifies packages for compliance to the spec, pretty handy!
 We found two for Angular that we thought would work.
 The first one we tried was a bit of a dud for our cordova setup so we flipped to the other.
 This worked well and we managed to get the flow to work.

 OpenID comes with tokens, these are used to talk to a protected API.
 They can expire and if they do we can exchange for a new one.
 It was this exchange task that was the beginning of our problems.
 Our issue was trying to make the exchange process work with a device that maybe offline for long periods of time.
 The plugin would simply keep trying every few seconds which caused our logger to fill up with lots of failed requests.